axelarnetwork/axelar-core/README.md

        UseKeychain yes
     ```
     * Add `ssh-add ~/.ssh/{private key file name} &>/dev/null` in your shell's .rc file (eg. `~/.bash_profile`).
-4. Run `git config --global url."git@github.com:axelarnetwork".insteadOf https://github.com/axelarnetwork` to force `go get` to authenticate via ssh
+4. Run `git config --global url."git@github.com:axelarnetwork".insteadOf https://github.com/axelarnetwork` to
+   force `go get` to authenticate via ssh

 ## Building binaries locally

 Execute `make build` to create local binaries for the validator node.
 They are created in the `./bin` folder.

 ## Creating docker images

 To create a regular docker image for the validator, execute `make docker-image`.
-This creates the image axelar/core:latest.
+This creates the image axelar/core:
+latest.

-To create a docker image for debugging (with [delve](https://github.com/go-delve/delve)), execute `make docker-image-debug`.
+To create a docker image for debugging (with [delve](https://github.com/go-delve/delve)),
+execute `make docker-image-debug`.
 This creates the image axelar/core-debug:latest.

 ## Interacting with a local validator node

 With a local (dockerized) validator running, the `axelarcli` binary can be used to interact with the node.
 Run `./bin/axelarcli --help` after building the binaries to get information about the available commands.